shreyansh2118/Weather_App/README.md

-# weathertask
+# eatherpppp

-A new Flutter project.
+A new Flutter project to get weather information by manually typed location or by getting live location of the user.

-## Getting Started
+## Getting Starteded

 This project is a starting point for a Flutter application.